 1) Standard Spackle

 Standard spackle is the most common spackle type.
 It is a gypsum-based solution that can be used on small-to-large cracks and holes in drywall.
-Standard spackle is a premixed paste that you can apply directly to the wall or ceiling you wish to patch.
+Ordinary spackle is a premixed paste that you can apply directly to the wall or ceiling you wish to patch.

 After application, please leave it to set and dry for at least two hours.
 However, I suggest you check the manufacturer’s recommendations for an exact drying time.
 You will find information about that on the can.
 Note that there are always slight differences in the drying time for each spackle type regardless of the average drying time.